triforkse/lein-barrier/README.md

 Lein Barrier
 ============

+_ALPHA, this project is WORK IN PROGRESS.
+Use at you own peril!_

 Lein Barrier is a Leiningen plugin that makes sure specific parts of you code does not call functions in other parts.
 Lein Barrier will detect code boundry violations and either make you build fail or print